As transgender troop ban gets reversed, LGBTQ community hopeful for Biden's years to come

 "The folks that are going into positions of leadership are speaking with leaders of LGBTQ nonprofit organizations that are on the cutting edge of what LGBTQ equality looks like in 2021,” Fuscarino said.
 "There are bright days ahead."

-Levine echoed that "hopeful" is one word for their feelings toward the next four years.
+Levine echoed "hopeful" is one word for their feelings toward the next four years.
 As an educator, he "can't really imagine what it would be like to be a sixth grader seeing Pete Buttigieg [in a federal] role."

 The former mayor of South Bend, Indiana would be the first openly gay Cabinet secretary if confirmed by the Senate.
 USA TODAY